-No AIS were identified during the 2007 survey in Oxbow Lake.
+No AIS were identified during the 2007 survey in Crab Lake.
 In order to monitor for AIS in the future a strong Citizen Lake Monitoring program that surveys for AIS is highly recommended.
-In some lake systems, native aquatic plants "hold their own" and AIS never grow to nuisance levels, in others however, vigilant and active management is required.
+In some lake systems, native aquatic plants "hold their own" and AIS never grow to nuisance levels, in others, however, vigilant and active management is required.
 This can be based on several things including water quality.
-Data provided on the WDNR Citizen Lake Monitoring website indicates monitoring of water clarity was last completed in 2006.
-Oxbow Lake residents should also consider becoming active Citizen Lake Monitors for water quality (Secchi depth, total phosphorus and chlorophyll a).
+Data provided on the WDNR Citizen Lake Monitoring website indicates monitoring of water clarity is currently ongoing.